 How you spend the hour is really up to you, but your ADI will ensure you practice anything you are feeling nervous about and arrive at the test centre five minutes before the time your test is due to start.
 (Because the Cowley test centre is so busy, you are not allowed to drive in before this time).

-Drive forwards into the test centre car park and reverse into any available bay.
+I will drive you into the test centre car park and reverse the car into bay.
 There is a toilet in the test centre and when you arrive in the waiting room, there will probably be five or six other people waiting to take their tests, sitting with their instructors.

 The examiners arrive one at a time and will call your first name.
 Once they have checked your licence, they will ask you to read and sign the declaration on the tablet they use to record what happens during your test, and confirm your email address is correct, as they will send your test report to it.
 You are signing to confirm you are allowed to take the test and that the vehicle is insured for taking a test.
 Make sure you use the same signature you have on your licence, or you wont be allowed to take the test.
 Remember, if you are taking the test in a non driving school car, it may not be insured if the owner is not sitting in the front!)
 The examiner will ask you if you want your ADI to come with you on the test or sit in on the debrief at the end.

 As you leave the test centre, the examiner will ask you what you would like them to call you and take you to read a number plate from about 20 meters away.
 If you can’t read it, your test will finish and you will fail, so remember to bring your glasses/contacts if you normally wear them for driving.

 Next you will show the examiner to your vehicle and they will ask you a ‘tell me’ questions.
 They will ask you the other question when you are on the move, see that section of my website.
 The examiner will look over the vehicle to ensure it is suitable to take a test in.
 Vehicle requirement are shown on the gov.uk website.